thehelp/project/README.md

 grunt doc
 ```

+Some tips:

+* If you use multiline comments (`/* ... */`) then you can use lists and other multiline constructs.
+Use something other than `*` for list delimiters.
+* You can exclude a given comment from the documentation by removing its leading space.
+Very useful for jshint exceptions: (`/*jshint camelcase: false */`)

 ### Clean

 Three directories are registered by default: 'dist/', 'tmp/', and 'public/'.
 If you set documentation generation up with `standardSetup()` or call `registerDoc()` a fourth directory will be added: 'doc/'